tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/styling.svelte.md

 - backgrounds: light, dark, transparent, ...
 - meaning: descriptive images, abstract images, ...

+## Map Styles

+If your project uses a Map, you can change the appearence and style of the map layers.
+See [Map Component Reference](/reference/components/MapSimple)

 ## Styling

 Interkit comes with a set of variables that define the appearance of the Base Design.
 They are used throughout all components.